upstate-csci-200-master/prog-exam-1/README.md

 Write a Java program named TempAverages that reads in 7 temperatures (floating point format) and computes these 2 averages.
 Output the results as 2 double precision floating point numbers separated by a single space.
 She wants the even day average to appear first.

+Math review: the average of a group of numbers is found by adding up the numbers and then dividing the result of the addition by the number of numbers added.

 Sample Input
 ```